-TopAq operations manager Peter Everist considers waste water from Melbourne’s east is far less saline than in the west where saline industrial waste water is more of an issue.
-Removing salt from recycled water would make the water too expensive for irrigators.
+Water treatment plant operator Earth Tech Engineering consider waste water from Melbourne’s east is far easier to treat than in wastewater from the west of Melbourne where saline industrial waste is more of an issue.
+Trying to removing the additional salt also makes the treated water too expensive for irrigators.

-Water salinity is about half of what Werribee growers must deal with and south eastern growers have signed up for the water till 2030, ‘take or pay’.
+South eastern water salinity is about half of what Werribee growers must deal with and growers have committed to taking the water for the next 20+ years, ‘take or pay’.